Budd Boetticher: Return to Hollywood

 Boetticher returned to Hollywood with the rarely seen A Time for Dying, a collaboration with Audie Murphy shot in 1969 and not released widely until 1982.
 He provided the story for Don Siegel's Two Mules for Sister Sara (1970).

-In later years, he was known for the documentary My Kingdom For...
-(1985) and his appearance as a judge in Robert Towne's Tequila Sunrise (1988), and he was still actively attempting to get his screenplay "A Horse for Mr. Barnum" made, before his death in 2001.
-He and his wife Mary spent much of their later years traveling to film festivals around the world, especially in Europe.
+In his later years, he was known for the documentary My Kingdom For...
+(1985) and his appearance as a judge in Robert Towne's Tequila Sunrise (1988), and he was still actively attempting to get his screenplay, A Horse for Mr. Barnum, made before his death in 2001.
+His wife Mary and he spent much of their later years traveling to film festivals around the world, especially in Europe.
 His last public appearance, less than three months before his death, was at Cinecon, a classic film festival held in Hollywood, California.